CraftAcademyLabs/ca_course/week5/slow_food/5_cartify_instructions.md

 If we have called our products model for anything else like `Dishes` etc, we need to make adjustments to the cartify initializer file(`config/initializers/cartify.rb`).
 If not then we can carry on.

-The last thing we need to do in order to coplete the configuration is to add the helper methods provided to us by cartify in the application controller.
+The last thing we need to do in order to complete the configuration is to add the helper methods provided to us by cartify in the application controller.

 ```ruby
 class ApplicationController < ActionController::Base